 What Are The Different Types Of Sales Graphs & Charts?

 From sales performance and targets through to customer acquisition costs, sales cycle, and beyond — here, we’ll present sales graphs and charts that matter to the ongoing growth of your business, in turn considering the essential question, what type of charts are used for sales?

 Without further ado, let’s get started.

 If you’re looking for a broad overview of your sales performance, this sales growth graph should do just the trick.
-It tells you how many new customers you’ve gotten this year, how much revenue each one of those customers is driving, and how much each of those customers costs to acquire – along with many other useful sales KPIs.
+It tells you how many new customers you’ve gotten this year, how much revenue each one of those customers is driving, and how much each of those customers costs to acquire – along with many other useful sales KPIs and sales chart data.

 **click to enlarge**

-Note the mix of charts that show trends over time and standard numbers.
+Note the mix of graphs to present sales that show trends over time and standard numbers.
 This gives to that sales graph an overall sense of visual contrast which makes it much more digestible at a glance.

 However, keep in mind that the sales graphs available on datapine are very customizable – so if certain KPIs on this template are too broad for your liking, you can make them more granular at will.
 Let’s examine how you can do so with the following sales KPIs, created for a comprehensive sales report.

 When it comes to sales performance, gaining an insight into how much revenue you can expect to generate per customer is essential.
 This graph to present sales will help you do just that.